jrkasprzyk/watson-ems/readme.txt

 readme.txt

+Note: To run this project you also need the LRGV model (see the GitHub of jrkasprzyk), as well as a copy of the Borg MOEA (go to http://www.borgmoea.org/)

 Scen1.sh - Example shell script used to execute scenario runs under baseline conditions

 format_optfiles_for_eval-script.sh - Shell script used to format the results from the optimization runs to put them directly into the LRGV code